tnelsond/unmutate/android/assets/songs/README.md

 --------------------
 * Notes don't go by proximity but a baseline (octave 4) and the "," and "'" allow one to play a note from an octave up or down.
 (But each note an octave up or down will need to keep the mark.)
 * eb is e-flat. c# is c-sharp.
-* The first line of the music file (saved with .tly extension) must have the tempo followed by the number of bars.
+* The first line of the music file (saved with .tly extension) must have the tempo (in quarter notes) followed by the number of bars (also in quarter notes).
 * The '~' used after a note ties it to the next.

 Example: